-Anyway, we worked really hard, but ended up replacing my car (paying cash for a used minivan- cool mom alert), and hitting the brakes on the extra loan payments in November to start saving for a down payment.
-(A post about that change-of-plan coming soon).
+Anyway, we worked really hard, but ended up replacing my car (by paying cash for a used minivan- cool mom alert), and hitting the brakes on the extra loan payments in November to start saving for a down payment.
+(Which we then changed our minds about and dumped toward debt in 2017).
 So we didn’t hit our crazy 2016 debt payoff goal.

 #3 – BIBLE STUDY

 Right after I have a baby, I tend to rely on sermon podcasts for the bulk of my quiet time.
 The postpartum quiet time is kinda whenever I can fit it in a day, and sometimes not at all.